NikKovIos/AASA-Universal-Links-Information/README.md

 https://stackoverflow.com/a/44685218/5790492
 You are correct that the apple-app-site-association file is downloaded when the app is installed.
 It will be re-downloaded for updates through the App Store, which means to add new paths and ensure all users have them, you generally need to release an app update.

+## Often Errors

+Check that your AASA file is valid:
+1) Use new apple format. `"/": ""`. "components" instead "path" and so on;
+2) Validate JSON.
+It can be that you forget to remove comma or quotation mark;
+3) Check the `"apps": []` exists;
+4) Check that apple cashed your new version on CDN.
+Otherwise use developer mode;
+5) Reinstall app or update it.
+AASA downloaded this time;

 ## Examples from big services

 - https://www.ebay.co.uk/.well-known/apple-app-site-association